openharmony/docs/en/application-dev/reference/apis/js-apis-data-dataSharePredicates.md

 contains(field: string, value: string): DataSharePredicates

-Sets a **DataSharePredicates** object to search for the data that contains the specified value.
+Sets a **DataSharePredicates** object to match the data that contains the specified value.

 Currently, only the RDB supports this **DataSharePredicates** object.